Twenty-Six Two Training - Details and Description

 Your coach will also deliver regular mini-lectures on certain concepts and ideas to think about and work on throughout your training.

-Most importantly, our Training Director trains and runs with us every week.
+Most importantly, our coach trains and runs with us every week.
 Long runs, hill workouts, track work -- he's there doing what we do, because he's a marathoner himself and loves to run every day.

 Are You Ready To Train?